 Understanding Event Meshes and Mesh Manager

 Modern enterprises now embrace event-driven architecture (EDA) as part of their digital transformation.
-EDA is software pattern where decoupled applications can asynchronously publish and subscribe to events; these events are managed by event brokers (in PubSub+ Cloud, these are event broker services).
-In a good EDA, you want decoupled applications to publish events to any event broker and are assured that subscribing applications receive those events in reliable and seamless fashion.
-As a result, every event-driven enterprise needs a central nervous system to quickly, reliably, and securely move events in real-time from where they are occurring to where they need to go.
+EDA is software pattern where decoupled applications can asynchronously publish and subscribe to events; these events are managed by event broker services in PubSub+ Cloud.
+In a good EDA, you want decoupled applications to publish events to any event broker service and are assured that subscribing applications receive those events in reliable and seamless fashion.
+As a result, every event-driven enterprise needs a central-nervous system to quickly, reliably, and securely move events in real-time from where they are occurring to where they need to go.
 An event mesh provides this capability.

 What's an event mesh?

 An event mesh is a configurable and dynamic infrastructure layer for distributing events among decoupled applications, cloud services, and devices.
-Mesh Manager configures an event mesh using event broker services.
+Mesh Manager builds an event mesh by connecting event broker services.

 An event mesh permits you to:

 - build a software architecture that ensures that messages (events/data) are securely and reliably received by subscribing applications using event broker services that are deployed and connected

 - share information between distributed, decoupled applications, which means that a publishing application can send events and another subscribing application to consume those events without knowing about each other